 I didn’t breathe a word to anyone, but as we climbed down out of Pueblo Canyon, I was secretly thinking to myself, “there’s NO WAY we’re doing another hike tomorrow.”
 The plan had been to tackle Pueblo Canyon, the harder and longer of the hikes, on day one and follow up with a quick out-and-back to Cooper Forks the next morning before heading back to Phoenix.

-In that moment, on the tail end of what I will officially deem “one of the hardest hikes I’ve ever done,” (Adventure in the Sierra Ancha) I mistakenly believed that if I was feeling the pain, everyone else must certainly be feeling it.
+In that moment, on the tail end of what I will officially deem “one of the hardest hikes I have ever done,” I mistakenly believed that if I were feeling the pain, everyone else must certainly be feeling it.
 So when our silent descent was broken by random banter about the following morning’s hike I just smiled and nodded diplomatically.

 I dressed and freshened up a bit, and came around the side of the truck to see everyone standing slightly beyond the fire, shading their eyes and squinting intently out across the wide canyon that stretched below our campsite.
 As I approached, John handed me the guidebook and pointed to a hill that rose steeply from the creek at the canyon bottom to the base of a sheer rock cliff.

 “That’s where we’re going, see up there at the base of the cliff?”

 “Huh?”
 I glanced at the guidebook, then back up at the large hill.
 John offered me the binoculars, and after scanning the hillside for a bit I found the cliff face and trained my view down to where it met the bare slope.
 Nestled inside what appeared to be a gash running down the rock face was a cliff dwelling, perfectly centered in the narrow opening.